dotnet/docs/docs/standard/microservices-architecture/microservice-ddd-cqrs-patterns/domain-events-design-implementation.md

 ### The domain event dispatcher: mapping from events to event handlers

-Once you are able to dispatch or publish the events, you need some kind of artifact that will publish the event so that every related handler can get it and process side effects based on that event.
+Once you're able to dispatch or publish the events, you need some kind of artifact that will publish the event, so that every related handler can get it and process side effects based on that event.

 One approach is a real messaging system or even an event bus, possibly based on a service bus as opposed to in-memory events.
 However, for the first case, real messaging would be overkill for processing domain events, since you just need to process those events within the same process (that is, within the same domain and application layer).